andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 leader wp   - pin a function/paragraph (or imports) to the top

 ### Files
-\v \t       - browse-open file in split/tab
+\v \T       - browse-open file in split/tab
 #### Dirvish
 t           - open in new tab
 p           - preview in split